Moir\'e semiconductors on twisted bilayer dice lattice: Introduction.

-Traditionally, the nearly flat-band system can be achieved by invoking fine-tuned nearest neighbor hoppings, long-ranged hoppings, or by breaking time-reversal symmetry.
-Several lattice models have been proposed along this line in kagom{\'e} \cite{PTP1951}, Lieb \cite{PRL1989}, and dice lattices \cite{PRB1986}.
-The existence of the flat-band is guaranteed by destructive interference of the Wannier functions of lattice structure, and the flat-band states are identified as compact localized states \cite{PRL2007,PRB2008,PRB1986,PRL2013,CPB2014}.
+Traditionally, the nearly-flat-band system can be achieved by invoking fine-tuned nearest-neighbor hoppings or long-ranged hoppings or by breaking time-reversal symmetry.
+Several lattice models have been proposed along these lines in kagome \cite{PTP1951}, Lieb \cite{PRL1989}, and dice lattices \cite{PRB1986}.
+The existence of the flat band is guaranteed by the destructive interference of the Wannier functions of the lattice structure, and the flat-band states are identified as compact localized states \cite{PRL2007,PRB2008,PRB1986,PRL2013,CPB2014,sathe1,sathe2}.
 This destructive interference protection can also be generalized to lattices with mirror symmetry \cite{chen2022}.
-Usually, this flat-band has zero Chern number in the lattice model with nearest neighbor hopping only.
-On the dice lattice, the flat-band can acquire a non-zero Chern number by invoking Rashba spin-orbital coupling, and exhibits anomalous quantum Hall effect by adding onsite Hubbard interactions, which could be realized in the transition-metal oxide SrTiO3/SrIrO3/SrTiO3 trilayer heterostructure by growing along the (111) direction \cite{wang2011}.
-Materials with flat band structures along this line are also reported in Cu(111) confined by CO molecules \cite{np2017}, optical lattice and cold atom systems \cite{shen2010,njp2014,prl2015a,prl2015b,sa2015,ol2016}.
-In 3D, a famous example is the Kane semimetal, where the flat band structure is associated with the triplet degenerate nodes and can be described by a 3D Lieb lattice model \cite{Luo2018}.
-The low energy quasi-particle, the Kane fermion, can be viewed as a fermionic photon, i.e., a spin-1 fermion, and the flat band of Kane fermion corresponds to the "longitudinal mode" of the photon.
-Experimentally, the Kane fermion has been reported in Hg$_{1-x}$ Cd$_x$Te \cite{hgcdte} and Cd$_3$As$_2$ \cite{cdas}.
-The existence of the flat band is shown in the optical conductance by the large peaks near zero frequency \cite{hgcdte,Luo2019}.
+Usually, {this kind of} flat band has a zero Chern number in the lattice model with nearest neighbor hopping only \cite{sathe3}.
+On the dice lattice, the flat band can acquire a non-zero Chern number by invoking Rashba spin-orbital coupling and exhibits an anomalous quantum Hall effect by adding onsite Hubbard interactions, which could be realized in the transition-metal oxide SrTiO3/SrIrO3/SrTiO3 trilayer heterostructure by growing in the (111) direction \cite{wang2011}.
+Materials with flat-band structures along these lines have also been reported in Cu(111) confined by CO molecules \cite{np2017}, optical lattices, and cold-atom systems \cite{shen2010,njp2014,prl2015a,prl2015b,sa2015,ol2016}.
+The topology of the {dice} lattice with non-Hermiticity has also been studied \cite{sarkar2023}.
+In three dimensions, a famous example is the Kane semimetal, where the flat band structure is associated with the triplet degenerate nodes and can be described by a three-dimensional Lieb lattice model \cite{Luo2018}.
+The low-energy quasi particle, the Kane fermion, can be viewed as a fermionic photon, i.e., a spin-1 fermion. {The effective Hamiltonian near the triplet degenerate node is $H_{jk}=\epsilon_{ijk}p_i$, where $\epsilon_{ijk}$ is the totally anti-symmetric tensor, and $p_i$ is the momentum.
+By squaring the Hamiltonian, $H^2\sim p_ip_j-p^2\delta_{ij}$, which is related to the Hamiltonian of the photon.
+The case here is similar to squaring the Dirac Hamiltonian to obtain the Hamiltonian for the Klein-Gordon equation.
+Therefore, the Kane fermion can be viewed as a fermionic photon} and the flat band of the Kane fermion corresponds to the longitudinal mode of the photon.
+Experimentally, the {spinful} Kane fermion has been reported in Hg$_{1-x}$ Cd$_x$Te \cite{hgcdte} and Cd$_3$As$_2$ \cite{cdas}.
+The existence of the flat band is shown in the optical conductance by the large peaks near zero frequency \cite{hgcdte,Luo2019}. {The spinless Kane fermion is proposed to exist in materials with space groups 199 and 214, such as Ag$_3$Se$_2$Au and Pd$_3$Bi$_2$S$_2$ \cite{science2016}.
+Band structures with triple nodal points have also been proposed in ZrTe \cite{PRX2016}, LaPtBi \cite{PRL2017}, and $A$Pd$_3$($A$=Pb, Sn) \cite{PRB2018}.
+More kinds of topological materials would be found by the method of symmetry indicators and topological quantum chemistry \cite{n1,n2,n3}.}